jessfraz/blog/content/post/transactional-memory-and-tech-hype-waves.md

 the address layout per each boot.
 This raises the bar for an exploit  forcing an attacker to guess where the code and data are located in the address space.
-The probability of an attack then becomes the probability of an information leak multiplied by the probibility of a memory curruption vulneribility.
+The probability of an attack then becomes the probability of an information leak multiplied by the probibility of a memory curruption vulnerability.

 However, this can be exploited without an information leak but instead using a translation lookaside buffer (TLB)  and a timing attack.
 A TLB